This post was first published in 2018 but has been updated in 2019 with the most recent information about Things To Do in Newcastle, NSW.

 We tried our luck with Darby Street restaurants, poking our heads into every restaurant in search of the best eats in town.
 There were lots of bars and a few fancy establishments, but nothing really impressed us at dinner time.
 We went back to Darby Street again the next day to experience its lunch scene.

 The light of day and the daytime buzz made it a whole lot more appealing.
-Our favourite spot was Frankie’s Place with its retro decor of record covers, a cute courtyard, and a great lunch and nibbles menu.
+Our favourite spot was Frankie’s Place, with its retro decor of record covers, a cute courtyard, and a great lunch and nibbles menu.

-Vegetarian Restaurants in Newcastle, NSW
+Vegetarian Restaurants In Newcastle, NSW

 Vegan and vegetarian restaurants in Newcastle NSW are relatively new.
 However, the ones that are trailblazing the scene are truly special.
 Here are a few of our favourites.